ReactorboY/express-heroku-boilerplate/README.md

     npm install

     ```
-    **NOTE: rm -rf .git is used to make this clone directory in your own directory to push your app to heroku**
+    **NOTE: rm -rf .git is used to make this clone directory, to initialise as your own directory to push your app to heroku**

 2. Run Heroku cli command
     ```